-When you live in Playa del Carmen (or Tulum), you know, that the beach and the turquoise water of the Mexican Caribbean makes everything better.
-The feeling of sand under your feet, the breeze and the sun is just good for your mind, body and soul.
+When you live in Playa del Carmen (or Tulum), you know, that the beach and the turquoise water of the Mexican Caribbean make everything better.
+The feeling of sand under your feet, the breeze, and the sun is just good for your mind, body, and soul.

-If you are you looking for a more private, more empty beach stretch you will find one here in my list of the 10 best beach spots in Playa del Carmen as well as my favorite beach clubs on the beach.
-Perfect to enjoy a beautiful day with great friends, yummy food, cold beers and crisp white wine.
+If you are looking for a more private, more empty beach stretch you will find one here in my list of the 10 best beach spots in Playa del Carmen as well as my favorite beach clubs on the beach.
+Perfect to enjoy a beautiful day with great friends, yummy food, cold beers, and a glass of crisp white wine.

 My personal list of where to find the best beaches in downtown Playa del Carmen

-Downtown Beach (from Calle 2 to Calle 16): One of my favourite beach spots in downtown Playa del Carmen, even it is one of the main beaches for tourists.
-I like, that the small boutique hotels in downtown Playa del Carmen keep the beach clean and this beach is home of my favourite places on the beach in Playa del Carmen: El Pirata, one of the oldest and cheapest restaurants in Playa del Carmen, Zenzi and Lido, two great beach bars with live music.
-Great during the day and special during night.
+Downtown Beach (from Calle 2 to Calle 16): One of my favorite beach spots in downtown Playa del Carmen, even though it is one of the main beaches for tourists.
+I like, that the small boutique hotels in downtown Playa del Carmen keep the beach clean and this beach is home to my favorite place on the beach in Playa del Carmen: El Pirata, one of the oldest and cheapest restaurants in Playa del Carmen, Zenzi and Lido, two great beach bars with live music.
+Great during the day and special during the night.

 Resident tip: Avoid the popular beaches in downtown Playa del Carmen on Sundays.
 Everyone is off, and everyone is on the beach.
 Sunday is a good day to explore the beaches in Tulum.